Very fast Bayesian Additive Regression Trees on GPU: BART recap

 BART uses Metropolis sampling and exact sampling within a Gibbs sampler.
 The partition for Gibbs is: the structure of each tree $T_j$, the leaves of each tree $M_j$, and the error variance $\sigma$.
 Each $T_j$ is sampled with Metropolis, while each $M_j$ and $\sigma$ are sampled exactly because their conditional posteriors are standard distributions.
 More in detail, each iteration of the MCMC proceeds as follows.
 A random small modification is proposed for $T_1$, proposing to grow a leaf into a node with two leaves, to prune two sibling leaves making their parent a leaf, or other more complex moves.
 It is either accepted or rejected.
 Then, $M_1$ is sampled given the potentially modified $T_1$; this step is a linear regression.
 This is repeated for all trees in order.
 Then $\sigma$ is sampled with the trees fixed; its conditional posterior is an inverse gamma distribution.

 \paragraph{Behavior of the BART MCMC}

 The following is based on my general experience with BART and with developing the implementation described in this paper.
-The acceptance of the tree structure Metropolis step is typically \SI{10}\%--\SI{30}\% \autocite[see also][891]{pratola2016}, so on average the whole forest moves every 3 to 10 MCMC iterations.
+The acceptance of the tree structure Metropolis step is typically \SI{10}\%--\SI{30}\% \citep[see also][p.~891]{pratola2016}, so on average the whole forest moves every 3 to 10 MCMC iterations.
 Pathological cases can lower this acceptance to very small values.
-A rule of thumb on the number of samples is to run the chain for 2000 samples and discard the first 1000 (differently from the defaults of BART packages, which is discarding 200).
-See \textcite[fig.~7, p.~20]{tan2024} for an analysis of the benefit of running multiple chains.
+A rule of thumb on the number of samples is to run the chain for 2000 samples and discard the first 1000 (differently from the defaults of BART packages, which range from 100 to 500).
+See \citet[fig.~7, p.~20]{tan2024} for an analysis of the benefit of running multiple chains.
 It is useful to run at least 2 chains and compare the distributions of the function value at a few points; if the distributions do not coincide, it may be useful to burn more initial samples.
 Each tree should not end up with more than 10 leaves.

 \paragraph{Convergence of the BART MCMC}